genuinemerit/saskan-app/docs/architecture/client_server_game.md

-# Summary, Snippets, Notes on Client/Server and architecture
+# Summary: Client/Server Architecture

-## PyGame + PySide
+## PyGame + PySide Integration

-- PyGame: For the core engine (maps, rendering, input, more complex HUD).
+- **PyGame:** Core engine for maps, rendering, input, and complex HUD.

-- PySide: Layer in widgets (menus, inspectors, logs) without having to re-invent everything in PyGame.
+- **PySide:** Adds widgets like menus and logs without reinventing them in PyGame.

-Maybe: keep PyGame as "main canvas" and run PySide in a parent window or as dockable panels.
+### Considerations

-Maybe: embed the PyGame surface in a PySide widget if we want a single window UI.
+- Use PyGame as the main canvas with PySide as dockable panels or embed PyGame in a PySide widget for a unified UI.

-👉 For a tools-heavy game like Saskan Lands, we can build proper data browsers, world editors, and debugging panels.
+- Ideal for building tools like data browsers, world editors, and debugging panels.

-## Database Layer (SQLAlchemy, SQLite, Postres)
+## Database Layer

-- SQLite in dev: perfect for testing.
-May also be suitable for client-side storage.
+- **SQLite (Development):** Suitable for testing and potential client-side storage.

-- Postgres in production: consistent migration path, richer features for multiplayer, though that may not be a concern if we have good separation.

-- SQLAlchemy abstracts away 99% of the differences.
-See prototyping in previous projects: mint/app/models.py

-- The DB holds the authoritative world state.
-We can persist full campaigns this way, which should make debugging and hot-reloading easier.
+- **Postgres (Production):** Offers richer features and consistent migration paths.
+- **SQLAlchemy:** Abstracts database differences, ensuring seamless transitions.

+### Role of the Database

+- Holds authoritative world state, enabling full campaign persistence, debugging, and hot-reloading.

 ## Multiplayer Architecture

-We don’t need Flask or a big HTTP stack.
-A simple message server and local engines for each client works for this style of game.

-### How It Could Work

-- Each client runs its own local engine (PyGame/PySide + SQLite).
-- A lightweight messaging server coordinates players:
-  - Receives move data (turn submissions).
-  - Broadcasts events, game state deltas, and chat.
-  - Could be Python’s asyncio/socketserver or ZeroMQ.

-Clients update their local DB based on the messages received.

-👉 The beauty: most game logic stays deterministic and local, and networking is only about synchronizing deltas.

-- Avoid web frameworks and keep all control over game state.
-- Easier to develop single-player and multiplayer in parallel:
-  - Single-player = just don’t spin up the message server. (?)
-  - Multiplayer = attach to the server, apply deltas.
-- Run background jobs to simulate parts of the world players aren’t looking at.
-- Build dev tools that query and visualize the world without touching the game engine.

-### Mocking this up with ports

-We can easily test this by having a single machine run the "server" on one port and each client on its own port (or separate processes).

-Python’s socketserver, asyncio, or even multiprocessing.connection.Listener and Client are perfect for mocking.

-### Possible tooling

-#### Networking:

-- asyncio (native, can handle chat + signals)
-- ZeroMQ (very simple, great for pub/sub and request/response patterns)
-- Twisted (if you want robust networking but it’s heavier)

-Mock testing:

-- Run N clients as separate processes on localhost, each connecting to the server on a different port.
-- SQLite DB per client, periodically dumped for debugging.

-Start Simple: socketserver

-- What it is: A part of Python's standard library designed for simple TCP or UDP servers.

-Why it’s great:

-- No external dependencies.
-- Dead simple to start a server and accept messages.
-- Can switch to asyncio later without rewriting the game logic.

-See: docs/skunkworks/socketserver.md

-### Minimum Viable Product

-- Prototype the message server:

-  - Send a "move submitted" message from one client and echo it to the others.

-- Define the delta format:

-  - What minimal data do you need to synchronize world state?
-  - Can be JSON packets at first, then optimize later.

-- Build turn-handling logic in the server:

-  - Does the server wait for all players before advancing?
-Or can it handle simultaneous actions?
+- Avoid large HTTP stacks; use a simple message server with local engines for each client.

+### Implementation Strategy

+- Each client operates its own local engine (PyGame/PySide + SQLite).
+- A lightweight messaging server coordinates player actions:
+  - Handles move data and broadcasts events.
+  - Options include Python’s asyncio/socketserver or ZeroMQ.

+### Benefits

+- Deterministic local game logic with networking for synchronizing deltas.
+- Parallel development of single-player and multiplayer modes.
+- Background jobs simulate unseen world parts.
+- Dev tools can query and visualize the world independently.

+### Testing Approach

+- Run server and clients on separate ports/processes on a single machine.
+- Utilize Python's socketserver, asyncio, or multiprocessing for mock testing.

+### Networking Tools

+- **asyncio:** Native, handles chat and signals.
+- **ZeroMQ:** Simple, effective for pub/sub patterns.
+- **Twisted:** Robust but heavier option.

+### Mock Testing

+- Use multiple processes on localhost to simulate clients.
+- Employ SQLite for client-side databases, periodically dumped for debugging.

+### Starting Point: socketserver

+- **Advantages:** No external dependencies, easy setup, transition to asyncio possible without major changes.

+## Minimum Viable Product (MVP)

+1. **Prototype Message Server:**
+   - Implement basic message echo functionality between clients.

+2. **Define Delta Format:**
+   - Establish minimal data requirements for world state synchronization using JSON packets initially.

+3. **Turn-Handling Logic:**
+   - Decide on synchronous or asynchronous turn advancement based on player actions.